James Crosby (banker): Links with HM Treasury

-In April 2008, Crosby was appointed by Chancellor Alastair Darling to head up a Working Group of mortgage industry experts to advise the Government on how to improve the functioning of the mortgage market.
+In April 2008, Crosby was appointed by Chancellor Alistair Darling to head up a Working Group of mortgage industry experts to advise the Government on how to improve the functioning of the mortgage market.

 Other roles

 In 2006, Crosby was appointed to lead Gordon Brown's Identity Assurance review.

-Crosby is a non-executive director of television company ITV, and a trustee of charity Cancer Research UK.
+Crosby was a non-executive director of television company ITV, and a trustee of charity Cancer Research UK.